-1. Let the time you have together be whatever it shapes up to be.
+Let the time you have together be whatever it shapes up to be.

-However, when there are hundreds of miles between you, it is much easier when you adjust your expectations and realize that holidays, birthdays, and special days can be celebrated on whatever day that you can be together.
-It’s the togetherness that matters, not the calendar date.
+However, long distance relationships can thrive if you adjust your expectations and realize that holidays or birthdays can be celebrated on whatever day that you can be together.
+It’s the togetherness that matters, whenever you can make that can happen.

 Don’t compare yourself to others.

 Or perhaps your neighbor has all of his siblings and their children over every Friday for a huge family gathering, while your siblings are scattered around the world and you haven’t all been together in over a decade.

-4. Make sure you don’t let too much time go by without some form of contact.
+Make sure you don’t let too much time go by without some form of contact.

-You can hear more about relationships and many other topics by listening to Dr. Margaret’s new podcast, SelfWork with Dr. Margaret Rutherford.
-Subscribe to this website and receive her weekly posts as well as her podcasts, plus Dr. Margaret’s eBook, “Seven Commandments of Good Therapy.”
+You can hear more about relationships and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
+Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
+If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
+Welcome!